-&lt;sup>2 In contrast, Eurostat's Manual on Government Deficit and Debt 2019 (MGDD 2019), section 1.2.4.7, elaborates on the circumstances when radio and television public broadcasting licenses should be recorded as taxes or sales of service based on whether those paying for the licenses are consuming the broadcasts and have the choice to do so.
+&lt;sup>3 In contrast, Eurostat's Manual on Government Deficit and Debt 2019 (MGDD 2019), section 1.2.4.7, elaborates on the circumstances when radio and television public broadcasting licenses should be recorded as taxes or sales of service based on whether those paying for the licenses are consuming the broadcasts and have the choice to do so.
 Under the MGDD 2019 guidance the inability to opt-out of the payments if the public broadcasting is not being consumed implies that the "sale of service test" fails and that the payments should be recorded as taxes.
 Many such licenses are based on the ownership of a device which can receive public broadcasting and not on consumption of those broadcasts, which implies that the payments are to be recorded under ESA 2010 as taxes.

-&lt;sup>3 MGDD 2019, section 1.5, additionally considers whether payments to the schemes are refundable or not, noting that refundable contributions are not government revenue but should be recorded as transactions in financial assets.
+&lt;sup>4 MGDD 2019, section 1.5, additionally considers whether payments to the schemes are refundable or not, noting that refundable contributions are not government revenue but should be recorded as transactions in financial assets.

-happening (e.g., earning income or selling property) or an entity's wish to engage in a specific activity, purchase a specific good or service, or own/use a specific good/asset.
-In the case of the latter, if a business or household wishes to perform an activity (or use a good / asset not owned by government), yet they must first legally pay for a permission to do so then that payment is compulsory.
+government provides goods or services collectively or to the community), none of the manuals define exactly what is meant by the term compulsory.
+It can be understood that for a transaction to be considered compulsory it must be a required payment under the legal framework of the country.
+However, identifying whether a payment is compulsory can present challenges.
+It would therefore seem helpful to clarify in the manuals that the compulsory nature of a transaction arises out of either a specific event happening (e.g., earning income or selling property) or an entity's wish to engage in a specific activity, purchase a specific good or service, or own/use a specific good/asset.
+In the case of the latter, if a business or household wishes to perform an activity (or use a good / asset not owned by government), yet they must first legally pay for a permission to do so, then that payment is compulsory.
 Following this definition, licenses, such as those to travel between countries (e.g., passport fees and visa fees), drive a motor vehicle, or own a gun are all compulsory as long as those activities cannot be legally undertaken without the license.